tlvince/generator-readme/readme.md

 # generator-readmemd

-> A Yeoman generator to create a readme file
+> A Yeoman generator to create a readme file.

 Fork of [generator-readme](https://github.com/tlvince/generator-readme)

 ## Usage